Kevin Garnett: National team career

 In the 2000 Summer Olympics, Garnett won a gold medal as a member of the United States national team.
 In his first and only FIBA tournament, Garnett averaged 10.8 points, 9.1 rebounds, and 2.1 assists per game.

 Post-playing career

 In October 2016, Garnett joined the crew on TNT's Inside the NBA.
 The following month, he became the host of his own segment Area 21.
 In January 2017, Garnett joined the Los Angeles Clippers as a consultant.
 He also consulted with the Milwaukee Bucks during the 2016–17 season.

+On December 17, 2025, Garnett rejoined the Timberwolves as an ambassador.
+Prior to that, Garnett had distanced himself from the franchise following his retirement due to a long-standing feud with owner Glen Taylor.
+However, after the Timberwolves were sold to Marc Lore and Alex Rodriguez, Garnett renewed ties with the organization, with the Timberwolves promising to retire his number 21 jersey within two seasons.